fwinkelbauer/chunkyard/README.md

 ## Not Goals

 - Key management
+- Asymmetric encryption
 - Compression
 - File meta data preservation (e.g. creation time, flags, ...)
-- Extended features such as branching
+- Extended features such as branching or tagging
 - Obfuscating/Hiding chunk sizes to prevent [CDC fingerprint attacks][borg]
 - Concurrent operations on a single repository using more than one Chunkyard process (e.g. creating a new backup while garbage collecting unused data)